Top 20 Most Popular Foods in Madagascar

 Madagascar has become hugely popular around the world thanks to Disney, but let’s explore the joyous world of Malagasy cuisine!
 What delicious delights does this beautiful island nation have to offer?

 To start with, Madagascar is a tropical country with an enormous variety of exotic fruits and vegetables.
 Being a tropical island nation, it also has access to plenty of seafood.

-Due to its geographic position in the Indian Ocean, along the historic trade routes, the local cuisine was influenced by the Indian, Southeast Asian, Arab, African and Chinese cuisine, not to mention the French one, since Madagascar was a French colony up until the 60s.
+Due to its geographic position in the Indian Ocean, along the historic trade routes, the local cuisine was influenced by Indian, Southeast Asian, Arab, African, and Chinese cuisine, not to mention the French one, since Madagascar was a French colony up until the 60s.
 This contributes to the culinary diversity of the island.